-Ahhhh planning family photo outfits…. one of my favorite things!
-I don’t know why but it didn’t occur to me until this year to start taking yearly family pictures.
+Ahhhh planning outfits for family pictures…. one of my favorite things!
+I don’t know why but it didn’t occur to me until this year to start taking yearly family photos.
 I wish I had done it since the kids were born but… shoulda coulda woulda.
-By the time I realized this year that it would be fun it was already pretty cold out.
-If you notice G looks pretty mad in some of the photos, that’s why!

-1.)
-Plan in advance.
-There is nothing worse then scheduling (aka paying) a photographer for a session and then realizing you aren’t ready, or worse – taking photos when you don’t have the right outfits planned – *gasp!
+There is nothing worse than scheduling (aka paying) a photographer for a session and then realizing you aren’t ready, or worse – taking photos when you don’t have the right outfits planned.

-2.)
-Choose 2-3 colors.
-I personally prefer neutrals but even with that you could always add a pop of color…Have a boy and a girl?
+I personally prefer neutrals but even with that, you could always add a pop of color…Have a boy and a girl?
 Think bows and bow ties.
 Have a pet?
 Give them a pop of color with a collar!

-Here are some of my favorite places to shop for coordinating family outfits
+Here are some of my favorite places to shop for coordinating family photo outfits

 Etsy (for accessories)